 - Colleges and Schools

 - Map and Locations

-Exploring the fundamental questions of who we are, where we came from and where we are headed has been the Origins Project, which has transitioned into ASU's Interplanetary Initiative in the School of Earth and Space Exploration.
+Exploring the fundamental questions of who we are, where we came from and where we are headed is the focus of ASU's Interplanetary Initiative in the School of Earth and Space Exploration.